rust-lang/rustc-perf/collector/README.md

 Wait for the "Loading complete" message; it should come within a couple dozen seconds (or faster, depending on how much data you've collected).

+Enter the IDs for two runs in the "Commit/Date A" and "Commit/Date B" text boxes (the two IDs can be the same) and click on "Submit".

 If you've collected new data, you can run `curl -X POST localhost:2346/perf/onpush` to update the site's view of the data, or just restart the server.